Group4finderApp/finderApp/README.md

 * [ ] If a friend posts a picture in an x-mile radius, User should get a push notification
 * [ ] Create a splash screen with a video in the background
 * [ ] In the trips taken, the first picture should be a summary picture on the map
+* [ ] When we show points on the map where friends have visited, embed a card view of the picture on the map for a quick view.
+* [ ] Capability to see friend's profile, with their trips.

 The following **bonus** features are implemented: